CKay

-Chukwuka Chukwuma Ekweani (born 16 July 1995), better known by his stage name Ckay (stylized as CKay), is a Nigerian singer, songwriter and record producer signed to Boyfriend Music, Warner Music Africa (formerly known as; Warner Music South Africa) and Atlantic Records.
-He was formerly signed to Chocolate City, a member of Warner Music Group independent label services ADA.
+Chukwuka Chukwuma Ekweani (born 16 July 1995), better known by his stage name Ckay (stylized as CKay), is a Nigerian singer, songwriter and record producer, who is the co-founder and CEO of Boyfriend Music.
+He was formerly signed to Chocolate City, a member of Warner Music Group independent label services ADA before joining Warner Music Africa (formerly known as Warner Music South Africa) and Atlantic Records.
 His international hit single "Love Nwantiti", also known as "Love Nwantiti (Ah Ah Ahh)", was released in 2019 by Chocolate City.

 On 29 March 2022, the song debuted at number one, following the launch of the Billboard Afrobeats chart.
 On 9 May 2022, it became the first-ever African song to surpass one billion streams on Spotify and has since been deemed "the biggest hit in African history".
 Asa Asika signed Ckay to The Plug, under management during the early peak of his global career as Ckay's manager.

 Early life

 Chukwuka Ekweani was born in Kaduna, a state in the north-western region of Nigeria.
 He is of Igbo descent from Anambra State, located in the southeastern part of Nigeria.
 His love for music was driven by his father, who was a choir conductor at their local church.
 While growing up, he was moved by musical instruments, which prompted him to learn the piano from his father.
 Thereafter, a friend introduced him to the production software Fruity Loops.
 Chukwuka started off his music career as a member of a band, made up of him and two other bandmates, before beginning his solo career as CKay.